fi-ware-security-sap/fiware-dba/README.md

 fiware-dba
 ==========

-This is PPL, an implementation of FI-WARE Data Handling Generic Enabler, please check for more information: http://wiki.fi-ware.eu/FIWARE.OpenSpecification.Security.Optional_Security_Enablers.DBAnonymizer
+This is DBA, an implementation of FI-WARE DB Anonymizer Generic Enabler, please check for more information: http://wiki.fi-ware.eu/FIWARE.OpenSpecification.Security.Optional_Security_Enablers.DBAnonymizer